JetBrains/Qodana/topics/project-token.md

 ## Report collection

-Additionally, your local %instance% report is bound with the project in [Qodana Cloud](cloud-projects.topic).
-After binding, you can view actual %instance% [reports](cloud-overview-reports.topic) in an aggregated and handy format, as well as keep a historical overview of older Qodana reports.
+Additionally, your local %instance% report is bound with the project in [%cloud%](cloud-projects.topic).
+After binding, you can view actual %instance% [reports](cloud-overview-reports.topic) in an aggregated and handy format, as well as keep a historical overview of older %product% reports.

-Once the project token is generated, you can regenerate or delete it as shown in the [](cloud-projects.topic#cloud-manage-projects) section of the Qodana Cloud documentation.
+Once the project token is generated, you can regenerate or delete it as shown in the [](cloud-projects.topic#cloud-manage-projects) section of the %cloud% documentation.